15 Tips for Visiting New York City with a Baby

 Be smart about it though.
-Don’t make dinner reservations at 9pm if your child goes to bed at 8pm.
+Make dinner reservations to avoid hour-long waits.
+Also, mind your baby’s sleep schedule and don’t make dinner reservations at 9 pm if your child goes to bed at 8 pm.

 Rock the ergo

 Let your baby see NYC as you see it by using an ergo.
-You’ll get a kick out of his reaction and so will those around you!
+You’ll get a kick out of her reaction and so will those around you!

 Always have extra wipes with you

-Pack two extra packs of baby wipes and make sure an unopened package is always at the ready in your diaper bag.
+Pack two extra packs of baby wipes (or have Amazon ship them to your hotel) and make sure an unopened package is always at the ready in your diaper bag.
 You never know when a bird will poop on your baby (true story).